Driver charged in fatal wrong-way crash that closed Capital Boulevard on Wednesday morning

 Do you take Capital Blvd into downtown Raleigh?
 Be prepared for some slowdowns and backups.
 Police are investigating a fatal accident and they’ve closed Capital and Wade.
 Stay with @kimdeanerabc11 for updates. #ABC11 pic.twitter.com/gq7RNgnxoc— Ana Rivera (@AnaRiveraABC11) October 30, 2019

 The vehicle was mostly submerged in the creek and the passenger was ejected.
-He died as a result of his injuries.
-Police have not identified him.
+Darius Jerrod Allen died as a result of his injuries.